fleetdm/fleet/docs/Using-Fleet/fleetctl-CLI.md

 ### Switching users

-If you would still like to use `fleetctl` with your regular user account, but occassionally need to use your API user for specific cases, you can set up your `fleetctl` config with a new `context` to hold the credentials for your API-only user:
+To use `fleetctl` with your regular user account but occasionally need to use your API user for specific cases, you can set up your `fleetctl` config with a new `context` to hold the credentials for your API-only user:

 ```
 fleetctl config set --address https://dogfood.fleetdm.com --context api